 If you’re like most people on holiday, you’d probably like to avoid sweeping floors at all costs.
 Perhaps though, for whatever reason, you find yourself helping out with some housework.
 In this case, you may need to use the verb scopare meaning ‘to sweep’.
 Scopare has an alternative meaning though, which is a rude way of saying ‘to have sex’.
 To avoid possible embarrassing situations, when you do want to sweep (or clean at all for that matter) use pulire which simply means “to clean.”

 Italian cheese – who doesn’t love it?
 You’ve got Provolone, Asiago, Fontina d’Aosta… so many delicious cheeses to choose from, but be careful when you ask for Pecorino.
 Pecorino, a hard cheese made from ewe’s milk, is easily confused with pecorina – a certain sex position.
 Take our word for it – make sure you end this cheesy delight with the letter ‘o’, not ‘a’.

-With so many pitfalls to watch out for when travelling somewhere new, speaking some of the Italian language (even if it does contain a bunch of double entendres) will take you a lot further.
-Contact us to find out about Italian courses in your area, or test your current Italian level before jetting off!
+With so many pitfalls to watch out for when traveling somewhere new, speaking some of the Italian language (even if it does contain a bunch of double entendres) will take you a lot further.
+Contact us to find out about Italian courses in your area before jetting off!